dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 with care (and) unparalleled foresight.
 We must revise semiotic frameworks used by humanity (...)

+- yggdrasil as a metaphor for traveling between planes
+  - each world is its own plane

 - trying to design teleological connections by weaving semiotics together
   - TODO: more about teleology